lokidokicoki/dnd-lite/rules.md

 ### Dodge

 You are focusing on dodging incoming attacks this turn.
-Your defend score increases by your DEX bonus.
+Your Defence score increases by your DEX bonus.

 ## Skill checks